Tracymbone/My_Awwards/readme.md

 As a user, I would like to:

 View posted projects and their details

 Post a project to be rated/reviewed

 Rate/ review other users' projects

 Search for projects

 View projects overall score

-View my profile pa
+View my profile page

 ## SETUP INSTRUCTION
 This project is also foung in other medias.